 Personal productivity insights, according to Microsoft, are based on “workplace intelligence”.
 This simply means time that a Microsoft 365 user spends in meetings, composing emails, on calls, or completing tasks (as scheduled in their Outlook calendar).

 Microsoft will analyse your workload based on two insights:

 - Who you spend your time with.

 Where aspects of Viva Insights helps you to understand your productivity and performance, Viva Insights provides mediations, asks you to check in with your emotions and log why you feel that way.
 These all encourage employees to take a pause and allow them to reflect emotionally on their day.

 Its two key insights show how well you disconnect from work, including time in-between tasks and other ‘quiet’ moments outside of a working day.
 It also suggests ways to reduce stress and, therefore, avoid burnout.

-Workplace Analytics is a tool for collaboration, and it has also been known to help managers gain valuable insights and boost organisational productivity.
+Viva Insights is a tool for collaboration, and it has also been known to help managers gain valuable insights and boost organisational productivity.

 This tool can demystify the potential barriers to your team’s productivity or help identify areas to reinforce.
 For example, if tasks aren’t balanced or time is overly invested in meetings and other calls.

 Start enhancing productivity